-(1) As Consumer Loans are aggregated by Dealer for purposes of recognizing revenue and evaluating impairment, the Dealer Loan amount was estimated by allocating the balance of each Dealer Loan to the underlying Consumer Loans based on the forecasted future collections of each Consumer Loan.
+- (1) As Consumer Loans are aggregated by Dealer for purposes of recognizing revenue and evaluating impairment, the Dealer Loan amount was estimated by allocating the balance of each Dealer Loan to the underlying Consumer Loans based on the forecasted future collections of each Consumer Loan.

-As certain Consumer Loans are aggregated by Dealer or month of purchase for purposes of recognizing revenue and evaluating impairment, the Purchased Loan amount was estimated by (2) allocating the balance of certain Purchased Loans to the underlying Consumer Loans based on the forecasted future collections of each Consumer Loan.

-Represents the Loan balance attributable to Consumer Loans outstanding within their initial loan terms.
-Represents the Loan balance attributable to Consumer Loans outstanding beyond their initial loan terms.
-(3)

-We consider a Consumer Loan to be current for purposes of forecasting expected collection rates if contractual repayments are less than 11 days past due.
-(5)
+As certain Consumer Loans are aggregated by Dealer or month of purchase for purposes of recognizing revenue and evaluating impairment, the Purchased Loan amount was estimated by - allocating the balance of certain Purchased Loans to the underlying Consumer Loans based on the forecasted future collections of each Consumer Loan. - Represents the Loan balance attributable to Consumer Loans outstanding within their initial loan terms. - Represents the Loan balance attributable to Consumer Loans outstanding beyond their initial loan terms. - We consider a Consumer Loan to be current for purposes of forecasting expected collection rates if contractual repayments are less than 11 days past due.

-COVID-19 continues to spread rapidly across the United States.
-In an effort to slow the spread of the virus, authorities continue to implement various measures, including travel bans, stay-at-home orders and shutdowns of non-essential businesses.
-These measures have caused a significant decline in economic activity and a dramatic increase in the number of individuals who are no longer employed.
+COVID-19 continues to be widespread in the United States.
+In an effort to contain the virus, authorities implemented various measures, including travel bans, stay-at-home orders and shutdowns of non-essential businesses.
+These measures caused a significant decline in economic activity and a dramatic increase in unemployment.
+While the prevalence, severity and impact of such restrictions have lessened and unemployment rates have improved, uncertainty remains as to when economic conditions will return to normalcy and whether further restrictions may be required.
 Starting in mid-March, we experienced a substantial reduction in demand for our product and a significant decline in cash flows from our Loan portfolio that lasted through mid-April, after which collections and new loan volumes improved significantly.
-As the virus is not yet contained, the ultimate impact of the pandemic on our business is not yet known.
-The impact will depend on future developments, including, but not limited to, the duration and spread of the pandemic, its severity, the actions to contain the disease or mitigate its impact, the continuation of federal stimulus measures and unemployment benefits, and the duration, timing and severity of the impact on consumer behavior and economic activity.
+Starting in late July and continuing into October, we have experienced another substantial reduction in demand for our product.
+As the virus is not yet fully contained, the ultimate impact of the pandemic on our business is not yet known.
+The impact will depend on future developments, including, but not limited to, the duration of the pandemic, its severity, the actions to contain the disease or mitigate its impact, additional federal stimulus measures and enhanced unemployment benefits, if any, and the duration, timing and severity of the impact on consumer behavior and economic activity.

 During the first quarter of 2020, we reduced our estimate of future net cash flows from our Loan portfolio by \$206.5 million, or 2.3% of the forecasted net cash flows at the start of the period, primarily due to the impact of the COVID-19 pandemic.
 The reduction was comprised of: (1) \$44.3 million calculated by our forecasting model, which reflected lower realized collections during the first quarter of 2020 and (2) an additional \$162.2 million, which represented our best estimate of the future impact of the COVID-19 pandemic on future net cash flows.
-Under CECL, changes in forecasted net cash flows are recorded as a provision for credit losses in the current period.
-While the adjustment to our forecast, which we continued to apply throughout the second quarter of 2020, represents our best estimate at this time, the COVID-19 pandemic has created conditions that do not allow us to forecast future cash flows from our Loan portfolio with confidence.
+Under CECL, changes in the amount and timing of forecasted net cash flows are recorded as a provision for credit losses in the current period.
+While the adjustment to our forecast, which we continued to apply throughout the second and third quarters of 2020, represents our best estimate at this time, the COVID-19 pandemic has created conditions that increase the level of uncertainty associated with our estimate of the amount and timing of future net cash flows from our Loan portfolio.